bowang-lab/simATAC/Docs/tutorial.md

 [1] 0
 ```

-You can print the description for each parameter documented in the simATAC R package by running
+Description for each parameter in the simATACCount class is documented in the simATAC R package by running

 ```bash
 > ?simATACCount